June-Ruth/OC-Java-Projet8/README.md

 - Isolate test methods from services
 - Separate controllers depending on REST conventions
 - Make Tracker implements Runnable and use ScheduledExecutorService
+- Implement CompletableFuture and Executor with fixed thread pool

 ###3 - Migrate Gradle from Groovy to Kotlin Script
 - Adapt syntax to look like Kts